Tokyo0915/CNN-Classification/README.md

 ## Overview

-This repository contains code for training and evaluating three Convolutional Neural Network (CNN) architectures: AlexNet, ResNet-18, and GoogLeNet.
+This repository contains code for training and evaluating three Convolutional Neural Network (CNN) architectures: AlexNet, ResNet, and GoogLeNet.
 These models are applied to a dataset of images featuring 30 different types of balls to classify them based on their types using PyTorch.

 ## Dependencies